How to shrink and expand SD card partition running in Orange Pi (A step by step guide)

 |

-Shrinking the image (Using Gparted)
+Part 1: Shrinking the image (Using Gparted)

-Installation of Rufus and Gparted
+Installation of Rufus, Gparted & Win32DiskImager

 • For Rufus, go to their website (https://rufus.ie/en/) and download Rufus.
 Rufus helps format and create bootable USB flash drives, in this case for Gparted to be on a USB flash drive.